Bringing Georgia's Natural History to Georgians

 Heating chert changes its coloration and pattern, so to determine the source for such tools one would have to collected samples from several areas and heat them all for comparison.

-Stone tools are also found in Georgia which did not originate locally; this suggests both travel and trading among the Native Americans, something which is generally accepted by researchers.
+Stone tools are also found in Georgia which did not originate locally; this reveals trading among the Native Americans.
+The rivers were navigated by trading parties.

 Turning back to paleontology, and resting on the Clovis period of 13,250 years ago which is relatively well known and accepted, we can see what animals were present when these people lived and hunted in Georgia.